RaveeshM/Copy-Button-for-Stack-Overflow/README.md

 # Copy-Button-for-Stack-Overflow
 ### A simple Chrome Extension that adds a copy to clipboard button to Stack Overflow code blocks
-This extension adds a small copy button to all Stack Overflow sites that copies text with formatting from pre-formatted code blocks.
-This saves time copying copying code that could be inconvenient to type out (e.g. long terminal commands) or copy without exact formatting (e.g. Python code).
+This extension adds a small copy button to Stack Overflow posts which copies code from code blocks into the clipboard.
+This saves time copying code that could be inconvenient to type out (e.g. long terminal commands) or copy without exact formatting (e.g. nested Python code).

 ![](https://github.com/RaveeshM/Copy-Button-for-Stack-Overflow/blob/main/example-use.png)